 Commonwealth Corporation will provide cash advances to the Contractor.
 The following payment schedule describes the actions the Contractor is required to perform before receiving each payment.
 Commonwealth Corporation may request additional updates on grant-related expenses during a grant period.
 At the conclusion of the contract, any funds that were advanced but not spent on approved grant-related expenses must be returned to Commonwealth Corporation.

-Please note that, in addition to these actions, all grantees must be in compliance with contractual obligations, including all reporting requirements to receive payment.
+Please note that, in addition to these actions, all grantees must be in compliance with contractual obligations, including all reporting requirements, to receive payment.